POptUS/IBCDFO/README.md

 Contributions are welcome in a variety of forms; please see [CONTRIBUTING](CONTRIBUTING.rst).

 ## Installation & Updating
 Note that this repository depends on one or more submodules.
-Aftering cloning this repository, from within the clone please run
+After cloning this repository, from within the clone please run

 ``git submodule update --init --recursive``